zhangying9128/RRM/LocalJointRRM/README.md

 ### Training
 You can train LocalJoint+RRM with the following script on a GPU.
 Please edit '--device-id ' based on your GPU environment.
+And make sure the last checkpoint is used for constructing average checkpoint (if you want to reproduce our results).
 ```sh
 bash train_rrm.sh
 ```